michmattera/newline-alebrije/README.md

 This website was made for the first of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.

-The main requirements of this project are to use all the technologies learned so far, HTML5 and CSS3.
+The main requirements of this project are to use all the technologies learned so far, **HTML5** and **CSS3**.
 Data is presented to help users achieve their goals, e.g. learning about a product/service in which they are interested.
 The presentation of this data advances the site owner's goals, e.g. helps them market a product/service.

-In this case, the goal of the user is to know more about alebrijes and can match with one.
+- In this case, the goal of the user is to know more about alebrijes and getting one by completing a form.
-The goal of the company is to get the user to complete the form and match it with the alebrije.
-Give more information to previous user and about the company.
+- The goal of the company is to get the user to complete the form so they can give as much alebrijes as users that fill out the form.
+Give more information to previous user about alebrije, about the company and contact details in case user needs help.

 ## UX
 ### Ideal User Demographic